Azure/Enterprise-Scale/docs/EnterpriseScale-Setup-azure.md

 ### Creating a scoped role assignment

-For simplicity, the root tenant scope is used in the deployment of the Reference examples and in the RBAC Azure permissions.
-However you are able to limit the scope of the Role Assignment to a subsection of the Management Group hierarchy.
+The Owner privileged root tenant scope *is required* in the deployment of the [Reference examples](EnterpriseScale-Deploy-reference-implentations.md).
+However post deployment, and as your use of Enterprise Scale matures, you are able to limit the scope of the Service Principal Role Assignment to a subsection of the Management Group hierarchy.
 Eg. `"/providers/Microsoft.Management/managementGroups/YourMgGroup"`.

 ## Next steps